akuhara/SEIS_FILO/docs/parameter_list.md

 ### sig_hv_min

 The minimum standard deviation for data noise in H/V ratio.
 Only used for inversion.

 * Type: Double precision

+### sig_ra_max

+The maximum standard deviation for data noise in Rayleigh admittance (km/GPa).
+Only used for inversion.

+* Type: Double precision

+### sig_ra_min

+The minimum standard deviation for data noise in Ryaleigh admittance (km/GPa).
+Only used for inversion.

+* Type: Double precision